alexmarchant/renderless-react/readme.md

 ReactDOM.hydrate(element, container)
 ```

 Note: Use `hydrate` instead of `render`.
-Also, pass the parent of the target you'd like to bind to you React component as `container`.
+Also, pass the parent of the target you'd like to bind to your React component as `container`.

 ### Attributes